-Lexmark has not been subject to any significant fines or nonmonetary sanctions for noncompliance of laws and regulations related to accounting fraud, human rights, workplace discrimination, health and safety or corruption during this reporting period.
+Lexmark has not been subject to any significant fines or non-monetary sanctions for noncompliance of laws and regulations related to accounting fraud, human rights, workplace discrimination, health and safety or corruption during this reporting period.
+Insignificant fines related to dock boards and machine guarding occurred in 2021.